-A feature documentary film about a buddy race team that embarks on a race across 1,400 miles of rural Newfoundland in a rebuilt 1981 ford.
+A feature documentary film about a buddy race team that embarks on a race across 1,400 miles of rural Newfoundland in a rebuilt 1980 ford fairmont.

 Directed by The Matarrese Bros.

 This project is fiscally sponsored by The Frank Bette Center for the Arts